 "Know what you have, and where you have it!"
 That is the motto of Kelly Brask, Certified Professional Organizer® and green living advocate.
-Through decluttering and creating systems, Kelly helps people like you and me get and keep their homes in order.
+Through decluttering and creating systems, Kelly helps people keep their homes in order.
 She specializes in helping families tame the ever growing piles of papers and belongings so they can stay on top of things and enjoy life.
 Kelly is a member of the National Association of Productivity and Organizing Professionals and its Chicago chapter.

 We're excited to share Kelly's top 3 tips for living more sustainably through organization with you.